ProbGuard: Proactive Runtime Monitoring for LLM Agent Safety via Probabilistic Prediction: Conclusion

 \section{Conclusion}

-In this work, we presented \tool{}, a proactive runtime enforcement framework that enhances the safety of LLM-powered agents through probabilistic verification.
-By modeling agent behavior as DTMCs over symbolic abstractions, \tool{} anticipates future risks and intervenes before violations occur.
-Our experiments across embodied household agents and autonomous vehicles demonstrate that \tool{} effectively balances safety and task completion, providing reliable enforcement under stochastic and dynamic conditions.
-With its domain-general design, statistical guarantees, and extensible architecture, \tool{} offers a principled and practical solution for improving the trustworthiness of autonomous agents operating in safety-critical environments.
+We presented \tool{}, a proactive runtime enforcement framework that enhances LLM-agent safety through probabilistic prediction.
+By modeling agent behavior as DTMCs over symbolic abstractions, \tool{} anticipates risks and can intervene before violations occur.
+Experiments in embodied-agent and autonomous-driving domains show that \tool{} can improve safety while preserving task performance, offering a principled approach that is adaptable across dynamic agent environments.